Sky ECC appeal begins amid tight security

-Some 58 persons in the Sky ECC trial are being retried by the court of appeal.
-For such a large trial, security measures in and around the courthouse were tightened, which immediately caused tension and irritation among the lawyers.
-According to them, it took almost forty minutes to get from the car park to the courtroom.
+Some 58 people in the Sky ECC trial are being retried.
+For such a large trial, security measures in and around the courthouse were tightened, which caused tension and irritation among the lawyers.
+They reported that it took almost 40 minutes to get from the car park to the courtroom.

 The increased security measures do not only apply to this trial.
 At the same time, the Bruges criminal court is also hearing a case in the Justitia building for several weeks: a case of international drug trafficking, with 31 people in the dock.